garfix/nli-go/doc/manual/knowledge-engineer/function-reference/multi-binding.md

 ## exists

 Checks if there currently are any bindings.
 The function doesn't actually do anything.
 It is a filler for the condition clause in a solution.
+This function can only be used in the condition of a solution, because this is the only relation set that is executed even with zero bindings.

     go:exists()